llafuente/language/types/struct.markdown

 ```

-### Index access
+### index/property access

-A struct can be access by index like arrays.
-The offset is calculated
+A struct can be access by index (like arrays) or named properties.
-in realtime even if a constant is sent, so it have a little overhead.

 ```plee
 assert v2[0] == v2.x;